qwshen/spark-etl-framework/docs/sql-actor.md

 The above example also shows the difference between set and setrun.

+Please note:
+- **Any variables defined through set or setrun statements can only be referenced in sql-related actors, such as sql-actor, sql-transformer, sql-readers & sql-writer.
+They cannot be referenced in any other actors.**
-**However, with such "complex" sql-statement, only the result of the last sql-sub-statement is outputted.**
+- **When a sql-actor handling multiple sql-statement in its sql-string or sql-file, only the result of the last sql-statement is outputted.**